chaoge525/soafee_demo/documentation/validations.rst

          via the ``docker run`` command
 |        - Create and start a container, re-using the existing image
 |        - Update package lists within container from external network
+| 3. ``run container engine integration tests on the VM from the Host`` is only
+     executed on the Host.
+On the VM this test is skipped.
+The test is composed of two sub-tests:
+|    3.1.
+Check that Xendomains is initialized and the VM is running
+|    3.2.
+Run the container engine integration tests on the VM
+|        - Uses an Expect script to log-in and execute the
+           ``ptest-runner container-engine-integration-tests`` command.

 The tests can be customized via environment variables passed to the execution, each prefixed by ``CE_`` to identify the variable as associated to the